antkaynak/Painterino-Online-Paint/README.md

 ### Disclaimer
 For this project I used AJAX system.
 You normally want to use Web Sockets or WebRTC API.
-If you want to scale this project to bigger audiance I highly recommend using a real-time communication API.
+If you want to scale this project to bigger audience I highly recommend using a real-time communication API.

 ### Prerequisites